 About the Artist

-Amy Wheeler (Seattle) received a 2003 GAP to defray living expenses and rehearsal costs while finishing the first draft of (Not in) Our Town and preparing for a staged reading at Capitol Hill Arts Center.
+Amy Wheeler (Seattle) received 2003 GAP Award funding to defray living expenses and rehearsal costs while finishing the first draft of (Not in) Our Town and preparing for a staged reading at Capitol Hill Arts Center.
 The idea for this play is rooted in school violence.
 “It was (several years ago) after another school shooting—this time in California—and I was struck by the phrase repeated by neighbors and townspeople following these unfathomable events: ‘This doesn’t happen in our town.’
-With Thornton Wilder’s classic play Our Town as a starting point, Wheeler will use theatre and video to illuminate the images and values we cling to, while exploring our collective denial of the darker realities that define who we are.
+With Thornton Wilder’s classic play Our Town as a starting point, Amy will use theatre and video to illuminate the images and values we cling to, while exploring our collective denial of the darker realities that define who we are.

 Information included above was provided by artist at the time of application.

 From the Artist

 Ireland is the enchanted land of writers.
 Before I arrived in June – the delighted recipient of Paul Goode’s generous residency – the implications of being a playwright in the home of Oscar Wilde and Samuel Beckett hadn’t fully sunk in.

 Paul’s home (I call it “the Goode House”) is a brilliant writer’s haven – full of windows looking out on Croagh Patrick, Ireland’s holy mountain, lovely Clew Bay and Clare Island, home of the 15th century “Pirate Queen,” Grace O’Malley.